Songs About Famous People

 "Candle In The Wind" was first recorded for Elton John's 1973 album Goodbye Yellow Brick Road.
 The song is a touching tribute to Marilyn Monroe ("Goodbye Norma Jean" referred to Marilyn's birth name).
 A 1986 live version appeared on the 1987 album, Live in Australia with the Melbourne Symphony Orchestra.
 That live version was also released as a single in 1988 becoming a hit on both the UK and US charts.

-The song was also a thought provoking social commentary on the price of fame.
-It also dealt with the dark side that comes from society's fascination with the rich and famous ("Even when you died, the press still hounded you").
+The tune was also a thought provoking social commentary on the price of fame.
+It dealt with the dark side that comes from society's fascination with the rich and famous ("Even when you died, the press still hounded you").

 The song became an even bigger hit in 1997 when it was reworked as a tribute to Princess Diana ("Goodbye England's rose").
 It is considered to be the biggest selling single since the advent of the pop charts in the 1950s.